Helpful Information for Fellowship Applicants

 We strongly suggest that you provide a description of the fellowship program and a copy of your CV and research proposal (or dissertation description) for your colleagues who will write letters for your application.

 The Harvard-Yenching Institute has established a rigorous process to review and evaluate applications for its various fellowship programs.
 This process is designed to assess candidates’ ability to think originally and critically about their concerned field and to articulate their research and academic pursuits in English.
+Applicants may be interviewed in person or via Zoom.

 The following guidelines are intended to answer questions you may have about the interview process and to help you prepare for a lively and productive conversation.